iDingDong/dcool/document/concurrency/atom.md

 Note that if the same value was written into the atom by another operation, the value is not considered to be changed unless `stamped` and the stamp did not wrap to the same value.

+For each `fetchTransform`/`FetchTransform` operation there is a corresponding `transformFetch`/`TransformFetch` operation which operates identically except that the `transformFetch`/`TransformFetch` operation returns the value after the modification.

 ### Fetch transform or load operations

 ```cpp